Victor Osuagwu: Early life and education

-Osuagwu is from Mbaise Local Government Area of Imo State in the south eastern geographical location of Nigeria.
-Osuagwu grew up in Surulere, Lagos State in south western part of Nigeria.
-Osuagwu completed both his primary and secondary school education in Nigeria where he obtained both his First School Leaving Certificate and WAEC certificate.
+Osuagwu is from Mbaise Local Government Area of Imo State in the southeastern geographical location of Nigeria.
+He is from a family of five, being the youngest.
+Born in Imo State, but grew up in Rivers State, where his mother originates.
+He was raised under the care of his grandmother in Queens' Town, Opobo.
+His educational journey began in Rivers State, where he completed part of his primary schooling.
+He then returned to Imo State to finish primary school and attend secondary school in the Udu autonomous community.
+Later, he pursued higher education at the University of Port Harcourt, Rivers State, graduating with a degree in Theatre Arts.

 Career

 Osuagwu officially became recognized as a Nigerian actor in 1997.
 Osuagwu debuted into the Nigerian movie industry Nollywood with the second part of a movie titled Evil Passion 2 whilst an undergraduate in the university.

 Endorsement

 Osuagwu In 2015 became an ambassador for Nigerian multinational telecommunications company GLO.

 Awards

 Osuagwu won the City People Movie Special Recognition Award at the City People Entertainment Awards.

 Personal life

 Osuagwu is married to Roseline Nchelem, whom he met in 1990 and married in 2002.
+The union was blessed with four children.
 Osuagwu is also a Nigerian chief & bares the title of Ochibundu 1 of Udo Ancient Kingdom in Ezinihitte Mbaise LGA of Imo State.